CompCogNeuro/sims/ch7/priming/README.md

 # Weight-Based Priming

-**IMPORTANT** after this point, try to remember not to press `Init`, which will initialize the weights.
+**IMPORTANT** after this point, try to remember not to press `Init` in `Train` mode, which will initialize the weights.
 If you do, you can just press `Open Trained Wts` to open a set of pretrained weights.
 Also, because the network won't run any more training epochs once it is trained, we do need to start out by doing `Init` followed by `Open Trained Wts`, just this once.

 Having trained the network with the appropriate _semantic_ background knowledge, we are now ready to assess its performance on the priming task.